 Paediatricians and trainees in paediatrics are often keen to help out their adult medical colleagues during surges of COVID-19 patients.

-Redeployment presents many challenges, some of which are particularly pertinent to paediatricians:
+With this caveat, should it still be judged necessary and appropriate, redeployment presents many additional challenges, some of which are particularly pertinent to paediatricians:

 - Many paediatricians will have not worked in adult medicine for a number of years.

 - Senior trainees may find learning during adult medical attachments of little relevance to their chosen specialty training.